ChrstphrHll/npc_gen/students/Edyrm Iolas.md

 year: 2
 guild: Burk
 partyID: 57
+tags:
+- Half-Elf
+- Artificer
+- Diplomacy
+- 2nd
+- Burk
 ---
 # Edyrm Iolas
 ---
 ### Description
 - 2nd year Half-Elf Artificer in Burk
-- wavy strawberry blond hair that's parted to the right, Hazel eyes, and Light Tan skin
+- wavy strawberry blond hair that's parted to the right, Pale Gray eyes, and Light Tan skin
 - Is Seraphic and Unpolished, and has Might as their ideal

 ### Organizations